sengchong/sengchong.github.io/_posts/2015-08-14-Graphics-Pipeline.md

 As the image can be possibility render to different type of screens, we do a normalization so as to make life easier when we apply the view port matrix.

-ttd finally, after normalising, we apply the view port matrix, we is depending on your viewport settings.
+Finally, after normalising, we apply the view port matrix, we is depending on your viewport settings.